The Ultimate Buying Guide for Picking the Right Motorcycle Gloves

 1. Finger Feel

-This one seems obvious but a lot of people buy motorcycle gloves without full thinking through how the gloves will fit for their given situation.
-Make sure you put gloves on and understand how they feel.
-Is there room to move or are your fingers too snug?
-Is there too much inner liner or too little and does the liner impede the movement?
+A lot of people buy motorcycle gloves without really paying attention to how they feel.
+Make sure you put the gloves on and understand how they feel.
+Is there room to move, or are your fingers too snug?
+Is there too much inner liner (or too little), and does the liner impede your movement?
 Are the gloves going to be comfortable during warm/cold weather?

 2. Size & Fit

 This is a simple question.
-Do the gloves fit well and is there a good balance of snug and room to move.
+Do the gloves fit well and offer a good balance of snugness and room to move?
 You don’t want gloves that are too restrictive or too loose.
 Also, getting the wrong size gloves can make air running up your arm a not-so-fun prospect.

 3. Features & Protection

-This can be everything from the gloves have cool carbon knuckles to protect your hands or air vents to make long riding more comfortable.
-Things like the length of the gloves (are the below the wrist or do they go higher up your arm?) and style of glove all fit into this category.
-Read the rest of this article to understand the options when it comes to gloves so you can make the right choice.
+Important features to look for might include cool carbon knuckles to protect your hands or air vents to make long riding more comfortable.
+Things like the length of the gloves (are they below the wrist or do they go higher up your arm?) and the style of the glove fit into this category as well.

 What material is the glove made of?
 It is leather or textile?
 If it is leather, what kind of animal?
-The material choice and construction will impact how the gloves feel as well as the quality and likely working life of the gloves.
+The material choice and construction will affect how the gloves feel, as well as their quality and likely lifespan.

-Yes we know we already mentioned fit.
+Yes, we know—we already mentioned fit.
 We’re mentioning it again because it is by far the most important factor.
-Proper fitting gloves are important for non-obvious reasons like making sure they stay on your hands if you get flung off your bike (loose gloves can fall off).
-Having full control of your bike is always important so snug gloves that give you full, direct control is hugely important.
+Gloves that fit properly are important for plenty of non-obvious reasons, like making sure they stay on your hands if you get flung off your bike (loose gloves can fall off).
+Having full control of your bike is key, so snug gloves that give you full, direct control are essential.

-The best balance is having gloves that are nice and snug but not too tight.
-There should be no excess leather/textile at the end of your fingers.
-At the bottom (towards your wrists/forearms) the glove should be tight and definitely not loose at all.
-If you live close to a bike shop you should visit them in person and try lots of gloves because every brand is different.
-If you’re buying online like most people do these days then most glove companies will have a sizing chart you should check first.
+If you live close to a bike shop, you should visit them in person and try on lots of gloves because every brand is different.
+If you’re buying online, like most people do these days, then most glove companies will have a sizing chart you should check first.

 Motorcycle Gloves Are Hugely Important

-Most people buy gloves like some fashion statement.
-While it is great if you find motorcycle gloves that make you look cool, please remember that gloves (like most other motorcycle gear) is designed to help you operate a motorbike and keep you safe.
-When it comes to motorcycle gloves they do the following:
+Most people buy gloves like some kind of fashion statement.
+While it is great to find motorcycle gloves that make you look cool, please remember that gloves (like most other motorcycle gear) are designed to help you operate a motorbike and keep you safe.
+Good-quality motorcycle gloves need to help you do the following:

 Control Your Motorcycle

-A pair of good motorbike gloves will allow you to maintain a grip and operate your motorcycle’s controls, always.
-Another obvious statement you might think but yet again we see people everyday who buy gloves that look great but aren’t great for managing indicators, touching buttons, flipping switches, pushing buttons or pulling levers.
+A pair of good motorbike gloves will allow you to maintain your grip and operate your motorcycle’s controls, always.
+We see people every day who buy great-looking gloves that aren’t ideal for managing indicators, touching buttons, flipping switches, pushing buttons, or pulling levers.

-That doesn’t mean you can’t buy thick gloves that are well insulated for your winter riding for example.
-It just means that you should make sure that if you buy thicker gloves that you check in a store that you can still manage to operate your bikes hand controls easily.
+That doesn’t mean you can’t buy thick gloves that are well insulated for your winter riding.
+It just means that if you do, you should make sure they can operate your bike’s hand controls easily.

 Don’t forget that bad weather can happen at any time.
-Make sure that if your gloves get wet they don’t slip and you can still maintain a firm grip.
-Fashionable gloves are awesome but can soon be a nightmare if you can’t manage your bike in the rain.
+Make sure that if your gloves get wet, they don’t slip and you can still maintain a firm grip.
+Fashionable gloves are awesome but can soon become a nightmare if they prevent you from managing your bike safely in the rain.

-What Are Motorcycle Gloves Made From? (& The Best Motorcycle Glove Materials).
+What Are Motorcycle Gloves Made From (& What Are the Best Motorcycle Glove Materials)?

-In the last five years or so we’ve seen glove makers integrate even more advanced materials into leather and textile gloves to increase protection and fancy features.
-Gore-Tex for example is perfect for wet-weather proofing gloves while increasing comfort.
-The material is waterproof and is also breathable so it is a great material for balancing those two factors by preventing water getting in and letting air out so your hands can keep cool and dry.
+In the last five years or so, we’ve seen glove makers integrate even more advanced materials into leather and textile gloves to increase their protection and offer fancy features.
+Gore-Tex, for example, is perfect for waterproofing gloves while increasing comfort.
+The material is both waterproof and breathable, so it is ideal for wet conditions—preventing water from getting in and letting air out so your hands can stay comfortable and dry.

-We mentioned them above, but miracle materials like Kevlar, titanium, carbon fiber and very hard plastics are used in places to beef up impact protection.
-Areas like knuckles, palms and fingers can be protected with the addition of these materials.
+We mentioned them above, but miracle materials like Kevlar, titanium, carbon fiber, and very hard plastics are used in places to beef up impact protection on certain gloves.
+Sensitive areas like knuckles, palms, and fingers can be protected with the addition of these materials.

 Back to leather for a moment.
-These days there a lot of choices for the type of leather you can get in gloves.
-While the vast majority continue to be traditional cow leather, we’ve heard wonderful things about deer leather and others.
+As we mentioned in a previous section, there are a lot of choices when it comes to the type of leather you can get in gloves.
+While the vast majority continue to be made from traditional cow leather, we’ve heard wonderful things about deer leather and other types as well.
 Make sure to check those out.